Rupert Murdoch: Business activities in the United Kingdom

-Political activities in United Kingdom
+Political activities in the United Kingdom

 In Britain, in the 1980s, Murdoch formed a close alliance with Conservative prime minister Margaret Thatcher.
 In February 1981, when Murdoch, already owner of The Sun and The News of the World, sought to buy The Times and The Sunday Times, Thatcher's government let his bid pass without referring it to the Monopolies and Mergers Commission, which was usual practice at the time.
 Although contact between the two before this point had been explicitly denied in an official history of The Times, documents found in Thatcher's archives in 2012 revealed a secret meeting had taken place a month before in which Murdoch briefed Thatcher on his plans for the paper, such as taking on trade unions.

 The Sun credited itself with helping her successor John Major to win an unexpected election victory in the 1992 general election, which had been expected to end in a hung parliament or a narrow win for Labour, then led by Neil Kinnock.
 In the general elections of 1997, 2001 and 2005, Murdoch's papers were either neutral or supported Labour under Tony Blair.

 The Labour Party, from when Blair became leader in 1994, had moved from the centre-left to a more centrist position on many economic issues before 1997.
 Murdoch identifies himself as a libertarian, saying "What does libertarian mean?
 As much individual responsibility as possible, as little government as possible, as few rules as possible.
 But I'm not saying it should be taken to the absolute limit."

 In a speech he delivered in New York in 2005, Murdoch claimed that Blair described the BBC coverage of the Hurricane Katrina disaster, which was critical of the Bush administration's response, as full of hatred of America.

 On 28 June 2006, the BBC reported that Murdoch and News Corporation were considering backing new Conservative leader David Cameron at the next General Election – still up to four years away.
 In a later interview in July 2006, when he was asked what he thought of the Conservative leader, Murdoch replied "Not much".
-In a 2009 blog, it was suggested that in the aftermath of the News of the World phone hacking scandal which might yet have Transatlantic implications Murdoch and News Corporation might have decided to back Cameron.
+In a 2009 blog, it was suggested that in the aftermath of the News of the World phone hacking scandal, which might yet have transatlantic implications, Murdoch and News Corporation might have decided to back Cameron.
 Despite this, there had already been a convergence of interests between the two men over the muting of Britain's communications regulator Ofcom.